The Education Award by BMBWF,

 Who is the Education Award aimed at?

-The Education Award “Klasse!
+The education award “Klasse!
 Lernen.
 We are digital” is aimed specifically at motivated teachers who want to implement new projects together with their pupils.
-This means that the prize is awarded directly to educators together with their pupils.
-For the first time, a separate prize will be offered for the 2021/22 school year, which will be advertised and awarded at the same time as the Prix Ars Electronica prizes.
+This means that the award is given directly to teachers together with their pupils.

 Eligible for submission are: